bcgsc/Canadian_Biogenome_Project/README.md

-- Indicate the location and filenames of the input files (PacBio data, Hi-C data, etc) For PacBio data, unlaigned bam files are expected.
+- Indicate the location and filenames of the input files (PacBio data, Hi-C data, etc)

+For PacBio data, [unlaigned bam files](https://pacbiofileformats.readthedocs.io/en/11.0/BAM.html#:~:text=Unaligned%20PacBio%20BAM%20files%20shall,a%20ZMW%2C%20numerically%20by%20qStart%20.) are expected.

-Reads from the latest PacBio technology (CCS) are expected, if other reads are used, indicate it and use another aligner to generate the assembly (hifiasm, the default assembler in this pipeline, is designed for HiFi reads, PacBio latest technology).
+Reads from the [CCS PacBio technology](https://ccs.how) are expected, if other reads are used, indicate it with the 'pacbio_input_type' parameter and use another aligner in the method section to generate the assembly (hifiasm, the default assembler in this pipeline, is designed for [HiFi reads](https://www.pacb.com/blog/the-hifi-difference-large-scale-high-quality-data-for-all-of-us/)).

 If you have several PacBio SMRT cells for one specie, you can indicate them all (up to 4).
 No need to merge the data prior to launching the pipeline.

+For Hi-C reads, Illumina paired-end data are expected (fastq.gz) - [More details](https://www.illumina.com/science/sequencing-method-explorer/kits-and-arrays/hi-c-3c-seq-capture-c.html)
 ```
 //PacBio input
 	pacbio_input_type	= "ccs" //'ccs' or 'clr' or 'subreads'